resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 logic for success and failure scenarios.

 In both cases, we want to return an httpk `Response`.
-For the success scenario we simply return an HTTP 303 using Invirt's `httpSeeOther` utility, redirecting to another handler, `/signup/success` in this case .
+For the success scenario we simply return an HTTP 303 using Invirt's `httpSeeOther` utility.

-For the error scenario, we want to return a view response, which renders the form again via `signup.peb` - the template we used to render the initial (empty) form.
+For the error scenario, we want to return a view response, which renders the form again via `signup.peb`, the template we used to render the initial (empty) form.

 The error scenario uses Invirt's `errorResponse` utility which produces an http4k view response with a special implementation of the [ViewModel](https://www.http4k.org/api/org.http4k.template/-view-model/).